utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/api-differences.md

 ## Global functions

 In GDScript, some functions are always available (such as mathematical or RNG functions).
-The complete list can be found on the following [page](https://docs.godotengine.org/en/stable/classes/class_%40gdscript.html) of Godot's documentaion.
+The complete list can be found on the following [page](https://docs.godotengine.org/en/stable/classes/class_%40gdscript.html) of Godot's documentation.

 In Kotlin, global functions are available inside the `GD` object singleton.
 However, don't forget that some functions couldn't be reproduced in Kotlin.
 E.g., the `load()` function is available but `preload()` is not.